Oskar Kokoschka: Berlin

 Kokoschka moved to Berlin in 1910, the same year the Neue Secession was established in Berlin.
 The group, composed of artists and philosophers such as Emil Nolde, Ernst Ludwig Kirchner, Erich Heckel and Max Pechstein, formed as a rebellion against the older Secession group.
 While Kokoschka refrained from adopting the group's techniques and ideologies, he did admire the sense of community established between its members.
 Berlin art dealer Paul Cassirer saw promise in Kokoschka's works and launched the artist into the international circle.
 Around the same time, Herwarth Walden, a publisher and art critic who was introduced to Kokoschka by Loos, employed Kokoschka as an illustrator for his magazine Der Sturm.
 Twenty-eight drawings by Kokoschka were published in the magazine during its first year; and although he was featured significantly less, Kokoschka remained a contributor to the periodical.
 Kokoschka's first piece for Der Sturm, a drawing from the series Menschenköpfe (People's Heads), was dedicated to Karl Kraus.
 The twentieth Issue of the periodical featured both Kokoschka's first cover illustration, which supplemented Mörder, Hoffnung der Frauen, as well as the artist's first literary contribution.
 Kokoschka continued to travel back and forth between Vienna and Berlin over the next four years.

 Kokoschka had a passionate, often stormy affair with Alma Mahler.
-It began in 1912, five years after the death of her four-year-old daughter Maria Mahler and two years before her affair with Walter Gropius, later a celebrated architect in Berlin.
+It began in 1912, five years after the death of her four-year-old daughter Maria Mahler and two years after her affair with Walter Gropius, later a celebrated architect in Berlin.
 But after two years together, Alma rejected him, explaining that she was afraid of being too overcome with passion.
 She married Walter Gropius in 1915 and lived with him until their divorce in 1920.
 Kokoschka continued to love Alma Mahler his entire life, and one of his most acclaimed works, The Bride of the Wind (The Tempest; 1913), is expressive of their relationship.
 The poet Georg Trakl visited the studio while Kokoschka was painting this masterpiece.
 Kokoschka's poem Allos Makar was inspired by this relationship.